d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 might not be an ideal approach either.
 As we can see, there's a lot more to estimation than just minimizing squared errors.

+In fact, there's a lot more to machine learning than just regression.
 In this section we encounter a novel concept: *classification*.
 It deals with asking not "how much" but "which one":

 * Does this email belong in the spam folder or the inbox?
 * Is this customer more likely *to sign up* or *not to sign up* for a subscription service?